 What regards the other statistical aspects of the present zoomer example with CC survival 60%, these are reproduced below:

 In summary, the traditional population dynamical modelling approach to apply scale-specific coupled map lattice models may to some degree mimic scale-free pattern generation with respect to the power spectrum by setting CC overshoot survival low (in this instance, survival = 0%, where “survival” implies remaining individuals in the given cell while most of the emigrants survive but redistribute themselves to other cells).
-On the other hand, the Zoomer model shows stronger statistical resilience over a broader range of aspects, including the 1/f property as illustrated here by the broad range of conditions for local CC overshoot survival.
+On the other hand, the Zoomer model shows stronger statistical resilience over a broader range of aspects, including both the power spectrum and the CV ≈ 1 property.

 In a follow-up post I will reveal further theoretical details, by linking the Zoomer model to so-called self-organized criticality in statistical mechanics of complex systems.
 Step-by-step I’m approaching a shift towards ecological application of the Zoomer model.
 However; by necessity, theory first.